-Devin Nunes Has His Own Content Farm
+Devin Nunes Has His Own Conservative Content Farm

 Furthermore, Nunes’s “online magazine” didn’t do much of anything to take advantage of his moment in the misleading-memo-sun a week ago, or offer any real insight from the congressman or his inner circle when it mattered most.
 The last post on the site, January 30’s “Understanding the process behind #ReleaseTheMemo,” is not some inside look at the rationale behind Nunes efforts to reveal shocking anti-Trump conspiracies, but three aggregated excerpts from a National Review column by Andrew C. McCarthy.

-Nunes and his campaign may have intended big things for carepublican.com, but the result so far is as transparently inadequate as Nunes efforts to defend President Trump.
+Nunes and his campaign may have intended big things for carepublican.com, but the result so far is as transparently inadequate as Nunes’s efforts to defend President Trump.